Sew a comfortable pencil skirt with foldover waistband from two tank tops. A simple DIY craft tutorial idea that is perfect for beginner sewers.

 Starting with the piece for the waistband, cut the length of the tank top base to 16 inches.
 Line up the edges of the tank top base along a straight line.
 Measure 8 inches down and 2 inches in and mark with a dot.

-With a straight edge as my guide is cut a straight line from each corner to the dot.
+With a straight edge as my guide, cut a straight line from each corner to the dot.
 I did this on both sides and ended up with an hourglass shape, and 2 pieces of fabric.
 The tank top base now had a front piece and a back piece.

 With the right sides together, sew the two pieces together along the sides that were cut inward.